-To display the current fibre-channel port speed, press and hold the down button, press the select button, and release the down button.
-This action also allows you to change the fibre-channel port speed.
+To display the current fibre-channel port speed, press and hold the down button, press and release the select button, and release the down button.
+For the SAN Volume Controller 2145-4F2 or the SAN Volume Controller 2145-8F2, this action also allows you to change the fibre-channel port speed of a node that is not participating in a cluster, by pressing the up or down buttons.